About the Conservancy

 With our Centennial Park Master Plan, we have fresh attention focused on the city's park that holds a special place in the history of Nashville and the hearts of our community.
 Our long-range distinctive plan is transforming the park into a model of sustainable ecological practice and horticultural excellence, accommodating modern uses that will stand the test of time.
 At the same time, our plan will continue to honor the history of the park.
 Your support ensures that the Parthenon and Centennial Park will continue to be a place for fun, a place for music, a place for culture and art and a place for the community to gather.

-Support for The Conservancy ensures that the Parthenon and Centennial Park will continue to be a place for fun, a place for music, a place for art and a place for the community.
 The Parthenon and Centennial Park are two beloved venues where people with a passion for history, culture, the arts and the great outdoors.